 In addition, we provide retiree medical and life insurance benefits under postretirement plans at several of our operating locations.
 The level and adjustment of participant contributions vary depending on the specific plan.

-In addition, one of our Pulitzer Subsidiaries, St. Louis Post-Dispatch LLC, provides postemployment disability benefits to certain employee groups prior to retirement.
+In addition, St. Louis Post-Dispatch LLC, provides postemployment disability benefits to certain employee groups prior to retirement.
 Our liability and related expense for benefits under the postretirement plans are recorded over the service period of active employees based upon annual actuarial calculations.
 We accrue postemployment disability benefits when it becomes probable that such benefits will be paid and when sufficient information exists to make reasonable estimates of the amounts to be paid.
-Postretirement medical plan assets may also be used to fund current medical costs of certain active employees.